ktekinay/Kaju/README.md

 The user can choose to ignore certain versions as long as they are not marked as required.
 You can set `HonorIgnored` to `False` to bypass that temporarily and present even ignored versions to your user, or you can clear the database of ignored versions entirely with the `ResetIgnored` method.

+You may choose to specify an update URL that redirects to another location.
+By default, Kaju will not allow that, but if you really need to do it, set the `Kaju.UpdateChecker.AllowRedirection` property to `True`.
+(The Kaju module implements the global `GetRedirectAddressKaju` function that can be used anywhere in your project.)

 ### One At A Time

 You can create several instances of `Kaju.UpdateChecker` if you'd like, but only one update can run at any time.
 If an update is already in progress, `Execute` won't do anything and will let you know through the `Result`.